SAbbas2018/portfolio/README.md

 # Syed Raza Abbas

-This is the code for my portfolio, it is written in React and is purely frontend.
+The code for my portfolio is written in React, HTML, and CSS.
+The portfolio uses bootstrap and custom css for styling.